Computer vision dazzle: Use in protests

-Computer vision dazzle makeup has been used by protesters in several different protest movements.
-Its use as a protesting aid has often been found ineffective as it may be effective to thwart computer technology but draws human attention, is easy for human monitors to spot on security cameras, and makes it hard for protesters to blend in within a crowd.
+Computer vision dazzle makeup has been used by rioters in several different protest movements.
+Its use as a protesting aid has often been found ineffective.
+It may be effective to thwart computer technology, but draws human attention, is easy for human monitors to spot on security cameras, and makes it hard for rioters to blend in within a crowd.
 Advances in facial recognition technology make dazzle makeup increasingly ineffective.